 The market offers an array of choices for dog wireless fences making it difficult to know the best.
-The best wireless fence for your dog is the one that has all the components.
-These components include a battery pack, a transmitter, a collar, and flags.
+The best wireless dog fence for your pet is the one that has all the components you need and best fits your yard.
+These components typically include a battery pack, a transmitter, a collar, and flags.
 The collar should fit on your dog without causing unnecessary stress or discomfort.
-The best wireless fence for your dog is also the one that meets the unique needs of your area.

 What is the easiest way to install an underground dog fence?

 The easiest installation method should begin by sketching.
 Once you sketch, you can know with certainty the exact area you would like to confine your dog.
 You also get to know the measurements of that area.
 After sketching:

 - Please choose a location for your transmitter and mount it.